 Activities implemented under the current Outcome 2 remain relevant for the country and UN agencies should continue with on-going activities.

 It is recommended that UN continue supporting national stakeholders to ensure greater compliance of current laws and bylaws with internationally-recognized human rights and standards and further support implementation of UPR recommendations provide support to establishment of human rights compliant legislation and strengthen implementation capacities.
+UN could assist with development of a coordinated action plan for the implementation of the recommendations by the treaty bodies; this plan should reflect on the areas which have received the highest amount of concerns such as Administration of Justice ( 40% of the overall amount)

 It is recommended that UN support the country to create the knowledge, skills and values for a stronger human rights culture and adopt a holistic approach to ensure equal access to justice and protection of human rights.
 This will entail activities at the system-wide level (improvement and implementation of the legal framework to ensure that laws are in place to ensure protection of human rights and improved access to justice), organizational (e.g. organizational development and strengthening the independence of the key National Human Rights Institutions, improved inter- and intra-institutional cooperation, etc.) and individual level (capacity development of needs of individuals within the human rights and access to justice sectors).

+It is recommended that UN support national partners to provide comprehensive and coordinated response to widely spread violence against women and girls (VAWG); some of the areas where support is recommended are: collecting evidence based data, supporting strengthening national legislation and policy framework, providing access to services and facilities, including justice and social protection system and national wide awareness raising and advocacy campaign on changing attitude in favour for zero tolerance to VAWG.

 Part of the UN efforts to support civil society in the KR (as presented under the Outcome 3) should include support to the efforts of NGOs in preparing and releasing alternative, “shadow” reports on implementation of Kyrgyzstan’s commitments on human rights and migration, non-discrimination of migrants, while at the same time working with the Government on implementation of recommendations;